The Quantum Disciple

 Matthew 28:19

-The Rebuttal: It should not surprise us if finite minds cannot fully picture infinite personhood.
-A 2D circle cannot visualize a 3D cube.
-The fact that the Trinity breaks your mental category of "Personhood" is evidence that we are dealing with a Being higher than ourselves, not a fiction invented by us.
+The answer: It should not surprise us if our minds cannot fully picture God.
+A flat circle cannot picture a 3D cube.
+The fact that the Trinity stretches how we think about "person" is evidence we are dealing with a Being greater than ourselves—not something we made up.

 Physicists fired single particles at a barrier with two slits.

-The Lesson: If the fundamental building blocks of matter are not strictly confined to "one spot at one time," why do we insist that the Creator of matter must be?
+The point: If the building blocks of matter are not limited to "one spot at one time," why insist that the Creator of matter must be?

-We must be careful here: Quantum Mechanics is not a mechanism for God.
-God is not a subatomic particle.
-However, quantum mechanics serves as a powerful Analogy for Capacity.
-It proves that our "common sense" intuitions about how reality works are often wrong.
+We need to be clear: God is not a particle.
+Physics is only a picture here.
+It shows that our "common sense" about how reality works is often wrong.

-The Paradox: While His human feet were walking on water, His divine power was holding the water molecules together.
+The picture: While His human feet were walking on water, His divine power was holding the water together.

 The Bible is explicit about this simultaneous existence: